Gaikhangam Gangmei

 Gaikhangam Gangmei (born 12 November 1950) is an Indian politician and member of Congress Working Committee.
-He served as first Deputy Chief Minister of Manipur from 2012-2017 and also as MPCC president.
+He served as second Deputy Chief Minister of Manipur from 2012-2017 and also as MPCC president.

 Personal life

 Gangmei was born in Gaidimjang, Khoupum valley in the Rongmei Naga family of Khangsillung and Lansillung.
 The youngest of eight siblings, Gangmei at the age of 12 adopted Christianity along with his mother.